-- The competition shall be decided on total weight with the pair having the greatest weight being declared the winners.
-In the event of a tie the pair with the most fish will be declared the winners.
-If the result is still tied the pair catching the biggest fish will be declared the winner.
-If there is still a tied position then the “fastest fish” rule applies and the angler that landed the fish first will be declared the winner.
+- The competition shall be decided on total weight with the pair/angler having the greatest weight being declared the winners.
+In the event of a tie the pair/angler with the most fish will be declared the winners.
+If the result is still tied, the pair/angler catching the biggest fish will be declared the winner.
+If there is still a tied position then the “fastest fish” rule applies and the pair/angler that landed the fish first will be declared the winner.

-- In the event that an insufficient number of fish are caught during an event to fill the qualifying places or that the fish caught still cause a tie breaker situation, the competitors shall take part in a “cast off” which shall involve a test of accurate casting.
-The pairs adjudged as being the most accurate shall be classed as qualifiers.
+- In the event that an insufficient number of fish are caught during an event to fill the qualifying places or that the fish caught still cause a tiebreaker situation, the competitors shall take part in a “cast off” which shall involve a test of accurate casting.
+The pair/angler adjudged as being the most accurate shall be classed as qualifiers.

 - Only Leather, Common, Mirror and Ghost Carp over 5 lbs in weight will count in the competition.
 No Koi.

 - Should any competitor wish to leave their swim for any reason whatsoever they must ensure that their team mate holds the appropriate number of rod licences to allow the use of four rods.
 If the team mate does not hold such licence the competitor leaving the swim must reel their rods in and their baited hooks must be removed from the water.

-- Boats, remote control bait boats, Drones and Fish Spies, Smartcast echo sounders, fish finders of any kind or similar are prohibited.
+- Boats, remote control bait boats, Drones and Fish Spies, Smartcast echo sounders, fish finders of any kind or similar items are prohibited.